scoobybejesus/cryptools/examples/examples.md

 ##### Now the program has ended, and you should have reports in the directory you provided.

-The reports should match those in the `examples/resources` directory.
+The reports should generally match those in the `examples/resources` directory.
 (Additional reports are created too, but you can generally match the existing reports by title.)